Call for Training Projects for 2026 and Educational Leave (CPP)

 TARGET AUDIENCES

-Project leaders planning initiatives involving digital education or educational transformation should first contact their DSIN or the SCSIP, as appropriate.
+Project leaders planning initiatives involving digital education or educational transformation should first contact their DSIN or SCSIP, as appropriate.
 They may also contact the DFE’s Success Support Office (BARé).

 GUIDELINES FOR SUBMITTING APPLICATIONS